About Us

 Is the Commission attached to a political party or campaign group?

 The Commission is politically independent.
-We are not related to any political party.
-Over the next year we will engage with all political parties at national level and within devolved nations.
-We will when appropriate speak with mayors and council leaders.
-We are not a campaign group or a front for a campaign group.
+We engage with all political parties at national level and within devolved nations, and with EU and EU27 leaders.
+We are not a campaign group.

 Will Commission meetings be public?